Uolt/gridstack_field/README.txt

 INTRODUCTION
 ------------

 This module implements Gridstack plugin as field.
+User can create custom configurable grid layout and display in this grid different nodes.
+This can help to create "uncommon" landing pages.

 See the GridStack JS docs at:
 o https://github.com/troolee/gridstack.js